msjimc/TransGBViewer/Guide/FEATURES.md

 Figure 5d

-Figure 5: If the __Link__ option is checked (blue line Figure 5a), each transcript linked to a feature is identified by number written in superscript displayed at the end of the transcripts.
+Figure 5: If the __Link__ option is checked (blue line in Figure 5a), each transcript linked to a feature is identified by a number written in superscript displayed at the end of the transcripts.
 This number is also written in superscript at the end of the feature's label (blue lines in Figure 5b).
-If the __Link__ is not checked, the link between transcripts and features is not shown (Figures 5c and 5d)
+If the __Link__ option is not checked, the link between transcripts and features is not shown (Figures 5c and 5d).